 469 Main St.

-Please welcome Beacon's newest arts-inclined business, right next to the Beacon Theatre!
-No.3 Reading Room & Photo Book Works is an artist-run venue, featuring select artist’s books, artist photobookworks, photography books, work on paper and poetry from small and independent presses.
-Please contact Paulette Myers-Rich at email@example.com for additional information.
+Two doors west of the Howland Center, No.3 Reading Room & Photo Book Works is an artist-run venue, featuring select artist’s books, artist photobookworks, photography books, work on paper and poetry from small and independent presses.
+Contact Paulette Myers-Rich at email@example.com for additional information.

 475 Main St.